lostinthepines/spazm.js/readme.md

 ## Usage

+Because the plugin is strictly client-side it relies on a specific naming scheme for the images: 'angle_zoomlevel_x_y.format'.
+If you are only using the spinning functionality of spazm.js then you may name your images numerically by 'angle' (0_0_0_0.jpg, 1_0_0_0.jpg, and so forth).
+If not and this seems like a real pain then the [spazm.js app](http://www.spazmjs.com/app) can help.

+	0_0_0_0.jpg (the first angle, completely zoomed out, at the upper left hand corner) 5_1_0_2.jpg (the fifth angle, zoomed in one level, panned down 2 tile lengths)

+Create an empty DIV element to contain your viewer and set its width and height.

+	<div id='spazm_viewer' css='width:500; height:500'></div>

-Initiate a spazm.js viewer on an empty div with default options
+Initiate a spazm.js viewer on your div with only the required parameters

-	$('#spazm_viewer').spazm();

-Alternatively, initiate a spazm.js viewer and pass in options

 	$('#spazm_viewer').spazm({
 		'prefix':'images/spazm_images/',
-		'zoom_level':1,
-		'num_images':36
+		'num_images':36,
+	  'full_width' : 5000,
+	  'full_height' : 3750,
+	  'num_zoom_levels' : 2
 	});

+Alternatively, initiate a spazm.js viewer and pass in extra options

+	$('#spazm_viewer').spazm({
+		'prefix':'images/spazm_images/',
+		'num_images':36,
+	  'full_width' : 5000,
+	  'full_height' : 3750,
+	  'zoom_level' : 1,
+	  'angle_index' : 90,
+	  'rotate_right' : false,
+	  'format' : 'png'
+	});

-## Options
+## Options (* denotes required parameters)

 	'prefix':'images/spazm_images/'

-Set the path to the images to be used with the viewer
+* The path to the images to be used with the viewer

 	'num_images':36

-Tell spazm.js how many images are in your sequence
+* Tell spazm.js how many images are in your sequence

+	'full_width':5000

+* Tell spazm.js the full (source) width of your images

+	'full_height':3750

+* Tell spazm.js the full (source) height of your images

+	'num_zoom_levels':2

+* Tell spazm.js how many zoom levels are available (set to 0 for spin only)

 	'zoom_level':0

 Set the initial zoom level, 0 is fully zoomed out

-	'num_zoom_levels':2

-Tell spazm.js how many zoom levels are available

 	'angle_index':0